tedhabermann/publink/README.rst

 	# print first two mentions
 	print (mention.mentions[0:2])

 **Example 2 results** of print statement to show output data structure.
 Note values may differ as xDD is updated.
+Additionally, note that PAD-US version 1.4 was assigned a DOI; however, the publication found in xDD did not reference the DOI.

 .. code-block:: JSON